Legault asks Quebec police to support candidates after death threats, violent incidents | CBC News

 "I'm very worried also for my staff," he said.
 "That's why I told them to stay at home now, to work from home until we fix things."

-The outgoing MNA said he will take "full responsibility" if the confidentiality of the stolen documents is compromised.
+The candidate said he will take "full responsibility" if the confidentiality of the stolen documents is compromised.

 The SQ has confirmed that it has opened an investigation into the incident.

-Meanwhile, Sylvain Lévesque, incumbent CAQ MNA for the Montreal riding of Chauveau, said he filed a police report Thursday morning after an image that shows his election poster dripping with blood was circulated online.
+Meanwhile, Sylvain Lévesque, the CAQ candidate running for re-election in the Montreal riding of Chauveau, said he filed a police report Thursday morning after an image showing his election poster dripping with blood was circulated online.

 Je suis allé porter plainte au poste de police ce matin.
 Ce genre de publication est inacceptable.On peut être contre des idées, mais la violence et l'intimidation ne seront jamais tolérées.
 Malgré ça, rien ne m'empêchera d'aller à la rencontre des citoyens de <a href="https://twitter.com/hashtag/Chauveau?src=hash&ref_src=twsrc%5Etfw">#Chauveau</a>! <a href="https://t.co/DOqMyxwX77">pic.twitter.com/DOqMyxwX77</a>—@SLevesquedepute